steinwurf/waf/README.rst

 ===========

 The modifications and additions to Waf are in the `src/wurf` folder.
-The main files included by Waf is the `src/wurf/waf_entry_point.py`.
+The main file included by Waf is the `src/wurf/waf_entry_point.py`.
 This is a great place to start to understand our additions to `Waf`.

 Waf specific code